arjun-christopher/CloudFlash/README.md

 4. Track progress in the Cloudlet List

 ### Monitoring Resources
-- View real-time metrics in the dashboard
+- View real-time metrics in the responsive dashboard
+- Monitor memory usage with detailed page-level visualization
+- Track fragmentation and memory allocation patterns
 - Check the system log for events and alerts
 - Access detailed metrics in the Prometheus dashboard at http://localhost:5000/prometheus
 - Monitor system health at `/health` endpoint